-Below are the specific steps for each Measure C Extension funding program identified in Tables 1 and 2.
+Below are the specific steps for each Measure C Extension funding program identified in Table 2B (most recent fiscal year or FY 2020/21).
 Each of the programs has steps that eligible agencies will need to follow as they claim Measure C Extension funds.
 The following steps are reflected under all of the programs, subprograms, and subprogram categories:

-- ✓ Step 1 Understanding the Funding Program. - ✓ Step 2 Available Subprogram Funds - ✓ Step 3 Identifying Eligible Projects - ✓ Step 4 Performance Criteria (if applicable) or Other Requirements
+- ✓ Step 1 Understanding the Funding Program

+- ✓ Step 2 Available Subprogram Funds

+- ✓ Step 3 Identifying Eligible Projects

+- ✓ Step 4 Performance Criteria (if applicable) or Other Requirements